Modern Machine Learning for LHC Physicists: Generation and simulation

 Such a Jacobian determinant is computationally inexpensive and still allows for complex transformations.
 We refer to the sequence of coupling layers as $G_\theta(r)$, collecting the parameters of the individual nets $s$, $t$ into a joint $\theta$.

-Given the invertible architecture we proceed to train our network via a \underline{maximum likelihood loss}.
-It relies on the assumption that we have access to a dataset which encodes the intractable phase space distribution $\pd(x)$ and want to fit our model distribution $\pmd(x|\theta)$ via $G_\theta$.
-The maximum likelihood loss for the INN is
+Given the invertible architecture we proceed to train our network via a \underline{likelihood loss} , which we already used as the first term of the VAE loss in Eq.\eqref{eq:vaeloss2}.
+It relies on the assumption that we have access to a dataset which encodes the intractable phase space distribution $\pd(x)$ and want to fit our model distribution $\pmd(x)$ via $G_\theta$.
+The likelihood loss for the INN is

-The first term ensures that the latent representation remains, for instance, Gaussian, while the second term constructs the correct transformation to the phase space distribution.
+The first of the two terms ensures that the latent representation remains, for instance, Gaussian, while the second term constructs the correct transformation to the phase space distribution.
 Given the structure of $\overline{G}_\theta(x)$ and the latent distribution $\pl$, both terms can be computed efficiently.
-As in Eq.\eqref{eq:def_kl}, one can view this maximum likelihood approach as minimizing the KL-divergence between the true but unknown phase space distribution $\pd(x)$ and our approximating distribution $\pmd(x|\theta)$.
+As in Eq.\eqref{eq:def_kl}, one can view this maximum likelihood approach as minimizing the KL-divergence between the true but unknown phase space distribution $\pd(x)$ and our approximating distribution $\pmd(x)$.

 While the INN provides us with a powerful generative model of the underlying data distribution, it does not account for an uncertainty in the network parameters $\theta$.
 However, because of its bijective nature with the known Jacobian, the INN allows us to meaningfully switch from deterministic sub-networks $s_{1,2}$ and $t_{1,2}$ to their Bayesian counterparts.
 Here we follow exactly the same setup as in Sec.~\ref{sec:basics_deep_bayes} and recall that we can write the BNN loss function of Eq.\eqref{eq:loss_bayes1} as